arrow-kt/arrow-media/README.md

 # Arrow-media

-Here you will find showcasing tutorials, conference presentations, and other Arrow-related content.
+A showcase of tutorials, conference presentations, and other Arrow-related content.

 ## Adding a Post